 Dave Bauer – Region: Utah, Colorado, Kansas, Montana, Nebraska, North Dakota, Wyoming & South Dakota

 Dave has been archery hunting since he was 17 years old and has been teaching bowhunter education since 1989.
 While he enjoys bowhunting most animals, elk is always number one.
 Dave has taken 21 elk with his bow.
 Bowhunting for turkey is number two on the list and he has been fortunate to harvest 5 turkeys with a bow in Colorado.
 Dave views whitetail as more of a challenge to hunt than elk and has harvested one deer out of ten attempts.

 When Dave is not bowhunting, he is a grade school teacher for the Denver public school system.

-Curtis joined his first archery club in 1953 at age 11 – the Pronghorn Archers of Gillette, Wyoming, a club that still exists today.
-He was the Wyoming Youth State Champion Archer in 1956 and 1957 and currently is a competitive traditional style archer.
-Curtis is also an NFAA member and a member of the Conejos Valley Archers (since 1971) of Simi Valley, California and a current member of the Traditional Bowhunters of California.
+Curtis joined his first archery club at age 11 – the Pronghorn Archers of Gillette, Wyoming.
+He was the Wyoming Youth State Champion Archer in his teens and currently is a competitive traditional style archer.
+Curtis is also an NFAA member and a member of the Conejos Valley Archers of Simi Valley, California and a current member of the Traditional Bowhunters of California.
 Curtis has also been a past member of the Conejos Valley Bowhunters and the Silver Arrow Bowhunters, the Lubbock Archers (Lubbock Texas) and Malibu Mountain Archery Club, Malibu, CA. He is a past associate member of PBS and current associate member of Pope & Young Club.

 Curtis joined the NBEF in 1983 as an Instructor and became a Master Instructor, he was California IBEP state Chairman from 1994 – 2005 and held the Bowhunter Education seat on the BOD for the California Bowman Hunters State Archery Association.